amcowden97/Personal-Website/README.md

 *The purpose of this webpage is to hold the following information

-    --About page which gives a brief overview of who I am
+    __About Page__ :    brief overview of who I am

-    --Home page which gives my name and title with naviation to other areas of the website
+    __Home Page__ :     naviation to other areas of the website

-    --Resume page which provides a copy of my resume for download and viewing
+    __Resume Page__ :   copy of my resume for download and viewing

-    --Background page which provides an overview of many of the important classes and course work I have taken
+    __Education Page__ :   important classes and course work I have taken

-    --Experience page gives an overview of the jobs and tasks that I have completed
+    __Experience Page__ :   career experience and tasks that I have completed

-    --Projects page which give a rundown of the type of projects, pictures and code samples, as well as design documentation
+    __Projects Page__ :     type of projects, pictures and code samples, as well as design documentation

-    --Contact page which will give my basic contact information as well as other info such as a link to my Github account
+    __Contact Page__:   basic contact information as well  as other info such as a link to my Github account

 ##Contact Information